shampoofactory/the_kings_head/README.md

 ALGORITHM: SHA1
 ```

-The default TOTP password is:
+The default toy TOTP password is:
 ```
 SaturnV
 ```